5 Ways to Recognize "A Wolf in Sheep's Clothing"

 And so it is with us.
 As we keep pressing in to know God, who is real, who is Truth, and we set our minds on His Word, spending time there, meditating on it, eventually we become very trained in detecting the "fake."

-How to Spot a Wolf in Sheep's Clothing: 5 Reminders from God’s Word
+How to Spot and Respond to a Sheep's Clothing: 5 Reminders from God’s Word

 “Beware of false prophets, who come to you in sheep’s clothing but inwardly are ravenous wolves.
 Matt.
 7:15